sproket/goldchest/getting-started.md

 Taylor - buy, sell and repair cloaks, robes and leather items.

-Tavern - place to hear rumors.
+Tavern - place to hear rumors and recruit new NPC characters to join your party if you wish.

 Inn - place to rest (health and mana slowly restored for 1 gold per day).

 Jeweler - buy and sell gems and jewels.

 Bank - store money and items.
-Also you can take loans if you're strapped for cash.
+Also, you can take loans if you're strapped for cash.
 Spells

-Currently spells "work" but the magic system is not completed.
+Currently, spells "work" but the magic system is not completed.
 Any character can cast any spell as long as they have mana points.
 This is in-progress.

 How I want it to work (let me know what you think):